Olona: Sources

-The path
+Path

 After the initial stretch, the river begins to travel the valley of the same name, the Valle Olona.
 This valley originated from the Olona and the retreat of the glaciers during the last ice age; it looks like a valley deeply engraved with the inhabited centers located on the hills overlooking the river bed, the so-called pianalti.

 The slopes are mostly covered with woods, while in the valley bottom there are cultivated areas, meadows and heaths.
 The main tributary on Olona in the province of Varese is the Bevera; other important tributaries of this stretch of the river are the Vellone, the Gaggiolo (also called Rio Lanza, Ranza, Anza or Clivio), the Quadronna, the Selvagna, the Mornaga, the Riale delle Selve and the Tenore.

 In Gorla Minore the river branches off into the Olonella, which joins the main riverbed after 1200 m.
 In this stretch, many artificial canals are born in the service of agriculture and of the industries that re-enter the Olona before Castellanza.
 After passing Castellanza, the waterway leaves the Valle Olona and heads towards the Po Valley.
 Once there was also another natural branch which was indicated by the name of Olonella and which crossed Legnano passing behind the basilica of San Magno.
 The natural island that was formed by the two branches of the river was known as "Archbishop Braida".
 This legnanese branch was buried in the first part of the 20th century.

 After crossing San Lorenzo (fraction of Parabiago) and Nerviano, the Olona river receives its two main tributaries, the Bozzente and the Lura, at Rho.
-In Rho there is also the "deviator of the Olona", completed in the eighties of the twentieth century, which flows into Lambro Meridionale.
+In Rho there is also the "deviator of the Olona", completed in the 1980s, which flows into Lambro Meridionale.
 This work has always been a source of controversy: on the one hand it has not avoided all the floods as it was designed and, on the other hand, it carries polluted water towards the Ticino.
 In November 2002, in particular climatic conditions, the Olona, the Seveso, the spillway and the Ticino overflowed.